hoop33/gumwood/README.md

 Convert a GraphQL schema to Markdown

 Specify the source of the schema using --json, --url, or --schema.
- If you do not specify a source, gumwood will read from stdin. gumwood will write the markdown files to the current directory, unless you specify a different directory using --out-dir.
+ If you don't specify a source, gumwood will read from stdin. gumwood will write the markdown files to the current directory, unless you specify a different directory using --out-dir.